swenyang/react-ultra-select/README.md

 - [x] Removing iscroll-probe

 	React Ultra Select currently relies on [React IScroll][1] and [iscroll-probe][3], it's a bit too heavy.
 Should find a smaller solution for calculating selected indecies.

+- Smoother scrolling experience with `div`

+- Hide vertical scroll bars in non-webkit browsers such as Firefox/IE/Opera etc.

 - Transitions